Diimoo/callosum/deployment/docker_compose/README.md

 To shut down the deployment without deleting, use install.sh --shutdown.

 ### Upgrading the deployment
-Onyx maintains backwards compatibility across all minor versions following SemVer.
+Callosum maintains backwards compatibility across all minor versions following SemVer.
 If following the install.sh script (or through Docker Compose), you can upgrade it by first bringing down the containers.
 To do this, use `install.sh --shutdown` (or `docker compose down` from the directory with the docker-compose.yml file).